-Join Richard Stim for an in-depth discussion in this video Sole proprietors and partnerships, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Sole proprietors and partnerships, part of Taxes and Accounting for Music.

 - How you categorize your music business,…that is whether you are a partnership, corporation,…sole proprietorship or LLC,…affects how you prepare your taxes…as well as how much taxes you pay.…In this video, I'll summarize the rules…for the two most common music business forms,…sole proprietorships and partnerships.…Sole proprietors.…If you're making music on your own,…that is you're not apart of a musical group…and you haven't formed an LLC or corporation,…you're a sole proprietorship,…a music business that is owned and run…by just one person, for example,…a solo artist or session musician.…